dyong0/dyong0.github.io/_posts/2017-04-16-asking-and-answering-by-myself.md

 title : Asking and answering by myself
 ---

 Since a few days ago, I've been reading a book called [Effective Programming: More Than Writing Code](http://www.goodreads.com/book/show/15746409-effective-programming).
-One of the most impressive things was finding solutions of a problem by myself.
-I think that this idea is general but useful enough as we can take advantage of it in our everyday life.
+One of the most impressive things was finding solutions for a problem by myself.
+I think that this idea is general but useful enough as we can take advantage of it in our everyday lives.

 <!--break-->

-First of all, we usually don't know what we want to know.
+First of all, we often don't know what we want to know.
 For example, a guy wanted to learn painting.
 He just googled how to paint and tried some tutorials.
 However, 6 months passed, he still didn't feel that his painting got better.
-In this example, the guy wanted to learn painting, but he didn't know what he wanted to paint.
+In this story, the guy wanted to learn painting, but he didn't know what he wanted to paint.
 He jumped too far, ignoring essential steps.

-Before starting a plan, ask yourself everything of the plan as much as possible.
-And then, try to answer the questions by yourself.
-If you don't feel confident with giving detailed answers, just write them down.
-While making a list of the rough answers, try to be detailed as much as possible.
+Before starting a plan, examine everything about the plan.
+If you don't feel confident with being detailed, just write them down.
 This practice will let you know what you don't understand.

-The following is the part of the book mentioned on the top.
-Last 2 paragraphs were talking about an application of the idea from this quote.

-> I don’t know how many times this has happened:
->
-> - I have a problem
-> - I decide to bring it to stack overflow (Q&A community)
-> - I awkwardly write down my question
-> - I realize that the question doesn’t make any sense
-> - I take 15 minutes to rethink how to ask my question
-> - I realize that I’m attacking the problem from a wrong direction entirely
-> - I start from scratch and find my solution quickly
->
-> Does this happen to you?
-Sometimes asking the right question seems like half the problem

-Whenever I'm asked a question, I ask them back to get the core meaning.
+In addition, I apply this good practice to make better answers.
+Whenever I'm asked a question, I ask it back in order to get the core meaning from the questioner.
 It's the same principle.

-Ask and answer yourself to understand your genuine question.
+About the book I mentioned at the beginning, it says that the author got a problem, so he wrote a draft of the question on a Q&A community.
+However the questioner couldn't finish writing it, since he realized that not only his question was unreasonable, but also the problem was wrong itself.
+As a result, he started to find solutions for the problem from the scratch, and finally he could make a good answer for the problem.